 The Hurt Locker’s Sgt.
 William James, the bomb-disposal unit leader, defies rules and common sense, risks his team’s safety, and displays extraordinary courage that goes beyond recklessness.
 Yet, at home, the man who knows which bomb wires to cut, in which order, is stymied by a supermarket wall full of offerings, when his wife asks him to pick up a box of cereal for their son.
 James is no better suited for peace than is Coriolanus.
 He is a contrast with his namesake pragmatic psychologist, behaving like an Achilles and certainly rejecting any “moral equivalent of war.”
 In this we are reminded of the dark end of Stephen Spielberg’s anti-terrorist drama Munich.

 Whether Zero Dark Thirty’s Maya can find peace is also problematic.
 Best Actress Nominee Jessica Chastain showed steel beneath delicacy in Ralph Fiennes’s Coriolanus, where she played Mrs. Coriolanus—Virgilia, not Volumnia.
 Those qualities recur in her CIA analyst Maya, a dauntless Inspector Javert for bin Laden.
 Like Javert she rises through the bureaucracy but always keeps her eye on her goal.
 Maya succeeds in catching the old planner of 9/11 through clever detective work and the intelligent use of high-tech spying—not the sort of profiling and abstract analysis that have so often failed the CIA over the years.
-(How information received from torture assisted in the bin Laden killing was made clear in this panel with former CIA officials.)
+(How information received from torture assisted in the bin Laden killing was made clear in this panel with former CIA officials (link no longer available).)
 Her struggle is more with her skeptical colleagues than with deadly assailants.
 Whether in the field or at Langley Headquarters, she meets with opposition.
 But once she persuades the higher-ups, and others, taking confidence in her, cooperate, she triumphs.

 In her campaign, Maya encounters none other than Tony Soprano, the Mafia boss.
 James Gandolfini plays CIA Director Leon Panetta.
 The best-known actor in the film was downplayed in the preliminary billing, in order for him to make his appearance all the more striking.
 In showing how this head of the bureaucracy doesn’t know his people, when he approaches her at lunch to ask her about her bin Laden hunt, Soprano-Panetta casually asks Mara how the cafeteria food is.
 He doesn’t know his bureaucracy.
 (High-ranking officials in Washington occasionally take meals in the agency cafeteria to show that they are all part of one team.)